tide-foundation/ork-enclave/README.md

 ## This repo is part of the FIRST PHASE code.
 All repos that have this message interact and use one another in some way.

-# ARCHIVING THIS REPO AT THE CODE IS BEING MOVED TO THE ORK REPO
+# ARCHIVING THIS REPO AS THE CODE IS BEING MOVED TO THE ORK REPO